Disney Pixar Merger, More Than a Merger

 Pixar was officially founded in 1986 while Disney with the name “Disney Brothers Cartoon Studio” was established in 1923.

-Disney was the absolute king of cartoons and then the animation world by producing splendid features like Snow white and the seven dwarfs, Cinderella, Allice in wonderland, and so on.
+Disney was the absolute king of cartoons and later the animation world, producing splendid features like Snow White and the Seven Dwarfs, Cinderella, Alice in Wonderland, and more—setting the gold standard for 2D animation services during its golden age.

 However, the rise of Pixar as a game changer with 3D animation services and advanced rendering software made a serious warning to Disney’s empire.